 9. Can I give tips to my guides and driver?

 Giving your guides and driver a present will be deeply appreciated.
-Souvenirs from your country are a good idea.
-Alternatively, men normally like cigarettes and women facial cream.
+Souvenirs from your country are a good idea and help break the ice when we meet our guides.
+Alternatively, men normally like cigarettes and women facial cream/cosmetics.
 These can be purchased in the hotels where you will be staying.
-You will also be expected to give around 20 Euros tip in total if with a group.
+Travellers are recommended to give around 45 Euros tip in total if with a group (15 Euros to each guide and to the driver).

 Please click here to go from our Travelling to North Korea - FAQs section to read about Korean history.